Open Enrollment for the UUA Health Plan

 Open Enrollment for the Unitarian Universalist Association (UUA) Heath Plan for all eligible staff takes place during the month of November.
 Eligible staff may join the plan effective January 1, even if they have not taken advantage of past enrollment opportunities.

-Through December 3, 2018, eligible employees of UUA congregations and UUA-related employers may enroll in the UUA Health Plan and/or make changes to their existing health insurance coverage.
-For currently participating employees of Subscribing Employers or for Subscribing Individuals, there is nothing to do to continue coverage for 2019.
-The coverage for current participants will be carried over and billed at the 2019 rates.
-All Plan Participants are free to change plans (from High Deductible to Standard PPO, or to switch out of the Standard PPO to any of our High deductible plans) by notifying the UUA Health Plan office at healthinsurance [at] uua [dot] org.
+Through December 3, 2019, eligible employees of UUA congregations and UUA-related employers may enroll in the UUA Health Plan and/or make changes to their existing health insurance coverage.
+For currently participating employees of Subscribing Employers or for Subscribing Individuals, there is nothing to do to continue coverage for 2020.
+The coverage for current participants will be carried over and billed at the 2020 rates.
+All Plan Participants are free to change plans (from High Deductible to Standard PPO, or to switch out of the Standard PPO to any of our High deductible plans) by using this change form

-For 2019, we are keeping our base rates the same – a zero increase for the second consecutive year.
+For 2020, we are raising base rates by 5%.
 Members currently in the Plan will see a small age adjustment, around 2½%; a little lower for younger members; a little higher for older members.
-We have adjusted out-of-pocket amounts.
+We have kept all out-of-pocket amounts the same for 2020.

-We will begin the transition to offering IVF coverage.
-For 2019 we are expanding coverage to include intrauterine insemination (IUI) and related procedures.
-Beginning January 1, 2020, we will begin covering IVF procedures for all members who have been in the Plan for a least a year as of Dec 31, 2019, and who those who reach the twelve month participation mark in 2020.
+We will begin offering IVF coverage.
+After expanding coverage to include intrauterine insemination (IUI) and related procedures in 2019, beginning January 1, 2020, we will begin covering IVF procedures for all members who have been in the Plan for a least a year as of Dec 31, 2019, and those who reach the twelve month participation mark in 2020.

 THINGS YOU NEED TO DO NOW - Congregations: